riyadhrazzaq/scratched-ml/README.md

 # scratched-ml
 Machine Learning algorithms from scratch.
-No reuseable code.
 Everything from scratch in one module.